 In How to Train Your Dragon, the dragon Toothless has teeth.
 Being retractable, they're mostly hidden, and show up when he eats or attacks.
 Hiccup's father Stoick is not The Stoic.
 And Hiccup never gets hiccups (though in the series it's explained that runts are named Hiccup.)

 The Pink Panther movies are not about a feline.
 The "Pink Panther" is a diamond that plays a major role in some, but not all, of the films.
-The cartoon panther that originally appeared in the first film's credits, also called The Pink Panther, took on a life of its own as a TV cartoon and advertising mascot.
+The cartoon panther that originally appeared in the first film's credits, also called The Pink Panther, took on a life of its own as a film and TV cartoon character and advertising mascot.

 The Swedish movie November 30 actually takes place around June 6 the National Day of Sweden.
 The title comes from the fact that it's theme is Neo-nazism and November 30 is a date when Swedish neo-Nazis often march to commemorate the death of king Charles XII.